metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Cooper Rush impressing here with his willingness to pass deep.

 Giants playing here with many short routes and slashes inside to the middle of the field against the press coverage.

+Cooper Rush taking these hits from the Giants.
+I really do think this guy is better than Dak.

+Now Rush is demonstrating he can read the blitz and throw hot routes when the situation is favorable.
+I think the Cowboys are in good hands here.